Trainers that have inspired me...

 Rajasak and Ratanapon Sor Vorapin

-Two great boxers that I had the opportunity to train under, at the infamous Jittys Gym in Bangkok.
-I trained under there guidance for 4 months, reaching heights of achievement in Thai Boxing that I have yet to equal.
-Rajasak a 3 time Radjadamnurn Champion (Muay Thai), Ratanapon a 2 time world champion (IBF - Western Boxing).
-For your time and dedication given to me, I thankyou greatly - I was honored to have trained with you both.
+Two great boxers that I had the opportunity to train under, at the infamous Sor Vorapin Gym in Bangkok.
+I trained under there guidance for four months, reaching heights of achievement in Muay Thai that I have yet to equal.
+Rajasak a three time Radjadamnurn Champion (Muay Thai), Ratanapon a two time world champion (Western Boxing).
+For your time and dedication, I thankyou greatly - I was honored to have trained with you both.

 Kamon 'Den' Khaengraeng - 300 Fights

-Although my time with Den was only a short period of only 2 months, I learnt a great deal from this man.
-He was 27 years of age (1 year older then me) when I trained with him, at the world renowned Lanna Muay Thai Camp .
-And showed me what the true meaning of 'a champion' is about.
+Although my time with Den was only a short period of only two months, I learnt a great deal from this man.
+He was twenty seven years of age (one year older then me) when I trained with him, at the world renowned Lanna Muay Thai Camp in Chiang Mai.
+Den showed me what the true meaning of being 'a champion' is about.
 A big heart, and a classiness about him in the ring, that left everyone else standing - Truly, thankyou.

 Grand Master Toddy